 We added three conditions to the baseline control condition, and for each of the conditions we added a dependent variable that serves both as a manipulation check and as a dependent variable measured in all conditions to test associations between ambiguity, risk, hostility, anticipated regret, and others’ evaluations.

-Hostility Bias (Study 2 manipulation check)
+Hostility Bias and confidence of possibility of bias (Study 2 manipulation check)

 Hostility bias was determined by the extent to which the subjects felt the odds of winning were biased against them in each of the lotteries (-3 = Very biased against me; 0 = Neutral; 3 = Fair, not at all biased).

+We added measures for participants’ confidence regarding the ambiguous option being biased against them due to information of the possibility of Bag 2 being against them (-3 = Very unconfident; 0 = Neutral; 3 = Very confident).

+Finally, we measured participants’ perception of ambiguity of the bags to examine whether the hostile manipulation shifted participants perceptions of the ambiguity of either bag (0 = Very unambiguous; 6 = Very ambiguous).

 Anticipated Regret (Study 4 manipulation check)

-Anticipated regret was measured by subjects’ ratings of the likelihood that they will regret their choices if they chose each of the lotteries (0 = Very not likely; 6 = Very likely).
+Anticipated regret was measured by subjects’ ratings of the likelihood that they will regret their choices if they chose each of the lotteries (0 = Very unlikely to regret; 6 = Very likely to regret).

 Others’ evaluation (Study 4 manipulation check)

-Others’ evaluation was measured by subjects’ ratings on how they think others would evaluate the quality of their choices if they chose each of the lotteries (0 = Very low quality choice; 6 = Very high quality choice).
+Others’ evaluation was measured by subjects’ ratings on how they think others would evaluate the justifiability of their choices if they chose each of the lotteries (0 = Not at all justifiable to others; 6 = Highly justifiable to others).
+Hence, “justifiable” here refers to the subject’s ability to justify their choices to others.

-Trait Predictors (Exploratory extension)
+Trait predictors (exploratory extension)

 We were interested in examining whether trait risk tolerance and trait ambiguity tolerance predicts ambiguity avoidance behavior as exploratory directions, and therefore added two individual differences scales.
 Trait risk tolerance was measured using General Risk Propensity Scale (GRIPS) (Zhang et al., 2018) (1 = Strongly disagree, 5 = Strongly agree).
 Trait ambiguity tolerance was measured using Multiple Stimulus Types Ambiguity Tolerance (MSTAT II) (McLain, D.L, 2009) (1 = Strongly disagree, 5 = Strongly agree).
 Further details are provided in the supplementary.